LifeboatLLC/HDF5-Encryption/README.md

   * Check that `h5ex_d_rdwr.h5` is cleartext now.

-  * Note: `h5dump` is smart enough to dump both ciphertext and cleartext files without specifyng the driver.
+  * Try `h5dump` on both files.
+The tool is smart enough to dump both ciphertext and cleartext files without specifyng the required driver driver.

   * Repack clear text file into encrypted file